francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

 	<img src= PossivelDiagramaDeCasosDeUtilizacaoParaOestadoActualPrint.png height=500>
 </div>

-The presented diagram is somewhat detailed.
-Because of details, like "onion skin" which is a display option more relevant than others because of it's practical utility, we could still branch the presented graph a little more but overall it displays a very accurate representation of the use cases.
+The presented diagram is somewhat detailed and due to some more specific features like the "onion skin" for example (which is a display option more relevant than others because of it's practical utility) we could still branch the presented graph a little more.
+Overall, it displays a very accurate representation of the use cases without being over detailed.
 <br>Looking at the original specifications there are some minor details that could appear differently in the diagram.
 The original
  specification suggest using 4 sub layers per layer or allowing to define hierarchies and groups of Layers.
 This, in a detailed view, changes the diagram by allowing extra actions that would need to be specified later in an Activity Diagram when addressing the Software Architecture.
  There are also some additional details regarding sound and media resources.
-<br>The project may still incorporate some of these features in the future, but since we don't know the current plans for the project
+<br>The project may still incorporate some of these features in the future, but since we can't know for sure if there are plans for them in the project
- we don't present these features in he diagram.
+ we don't present these features in the diagram.
 Overall, the presented diagram, remains faithful to the original requirements which means that Pencil2D has not strayed from the original Pencil's vision and goals.